 - Steinernema Carpocapsae: Black Cutworm, Caterpillars, Cockroaches Bluegrass Weevil, Cutworm, Flea Larvae,Fly Larvae, Fruit Flies, Large Pine Weevil, Mint Flea Beetle, Mint Root Borer,Mole Crickets, Tobacco Budworm, Webworms, Wireworm, Wood Borers.

 - Steinernema Feltiae: Beet Armyworm, Black Cutworm, Cabbage Maggot, Corn Earworm, Fungus Gnats, Onion Maggots, Pill Worm, Raspberry Crown Borer, Root Maggots, Shore Flies, Subterranean, Termits, Sweet Potato Weevil, Ticks, Tobacco Cutworm

 Inoculating the soil

-Since I grow in dirt, in containers, I reuse my dirt.
-To me throwing away dirt seems like a waste.
+Since I grow in soil, in containers, I reuse it.
+To me throwing away soil seems like a waste.
 Instead of throwing it away I’ll just put it in a pile and amend it to bring it back to a healthy level.
-A couple of weeks before i’m ready to reuse that dirt i’ll inoculated (treatment to produce immunity against a disease or pests) by spraying it with nematodes.
+A couple of weeks before I’m ready to reuse that dirt I’ll inoculated (treatment to produce immunity against a disease or pests) by spraying it with nematodes.
 That’s going to help knock down the number of soil dwelling pests that are active in the soil.

 When I do this first treatment, I like to use the Arbico Triple Threat Beneficial Nematodes because like the name says, it’s going to have all three of main species that I want.
 It’s also really easy to apply, all I do is put the nematode media into a hose end sprayer and spray the dirt mound.
 The only downside is that it’s a three part which means I have to apply each one separately, so i’ll usually wait a couple of days between each application.